The Horrors of David Parker Ray, the Toy Box Killer

 He suffered at the hands of a violent, alcoholic father who introduced him to sadomasochistic pornography and was ostracized and bullied by children his age.
 Due to poor living conditions with his mother, he was largely raised by extremely strict grandparents, adding to his desire for deviance.

-He began sexually assaulting young women early on in his life.
+He began assaulting young women early on in his life.
 He even claimed to have murdered a young woman in 1957.

 Police suspect that Ray was criminally active for years before his first confirmed abductee.
 He developed a drug and alcohol habit when he was young and bragged about how he would violate and hurt women throughout his life.